joshgerdes/jekyll-uno/_posts/2022-09-02-azure-point-to-site-vpn-and-private-dns-resolver.md

 For this article, I assume you have an Azure Point to Site already set up; if you don't, you can refer to a previous article I wrote for [Creating an Azure Point to Site VPN using Azure Active Directory authentication](https://luke.geek.nz/azure/create-azure-point-to-site-vpn-using-azure-active-directory-authentication/ "Create Azure Point to Site VPN using Azure Active Directory authentication"){:target="_blank"}.

 _Disclaimer: Azure Private DNS Resolver is still in Public Preview at the time of this article (02/09/2022).
 If you aim to use this in a Production scenario, functionality and services may change.
-This also means there are current_ [_regional restrictions_](https://docs.microsoft.com/en-us/azure/dns/dns-private-resolver-overview?WT.mc_id=AZ-MVP-5004796#regional-availability "Regional availability"){:target="_blank"}_, and Azure Private DNS Resolver is not currently available in all regions._
+This also means there are current_ [_regional restrictions_](https://docs.microsoft.com/en-us/azure/dns/dns-private-resolver-overview?WT.mc_id=AZ-MVP-5004796#regional-availability "Regional availability"){:target="_blank"}_, and Azure Private DNS Resolver is not currently available in all regions.
+Also bear in mind the [cost](https://azure.microsoft.com/en-us/pricing/details/dns/?WT.mc_id=AZ-MVP-5004796){:target="_blank"} of this service._

 #### So what is Azure DNS Resolver?